Clicky

 Stetson University

-Stetson has two dormitories that welcome a wide selection of pets, so you can expect to meet a variety of animals on campus housing.
+Stetson has two dormitories that welcome a wide selection of pets, so you can expect to meet a variety of animals in the campus housing.
 The school even allows faculty and staff to be accompanied to work by obedient and well-trained pets.

 Stetson’s pet policy is no doubt among the most generous ones, especially to dogs.
 There are no weight and breed restrictions, and there is a doggie daycare, as well as a spacious dog park for students’ dogs.